rhjones/tic-tac-toe/README.md

 ## Planning and development process

 ### Planning
-I started by looking at mobile game apps for design inspiration (particularly those designed by [Dots.co](https://www.dots.co/).
-Tic-Tac-Toe is a pretty simple game at its core, and I wanted to explore what other fairly streamlined/minimalist games had done to keep gameplay straightforward but also somewhat elegant.
+I started by looking at mobile game apps for design inspiration (particularly those designed by [Dots.co](https://www.dots.co/)).
+Tic-Tac-Toe is a pretty simple game at its core, and I wanted to explore what other fairly streamlined or minimalist games had done to keep gameplay straightforward but also somewhat elegant.

 With respect to design, I made [mobile wireframes](https://github.com/rebekahheacock/game-project-scope-study/blob/response/study.md#a-wireframe-of-what-your-game-project-will-look-like) first, and then expanded to larger screen wireframes.
 On the back end, I put together a [tentative data model](https://github.com/rebekahheacock/game-project-scope-study/blob/response/study.md#the-data-structure-you-plan-to-use).
 I also developed a series of [user stories](https://github.com/rebekahheacock/game-project-scope-study/blob/response/study.md#4-8-user-stories-for-your-game-project) to help guide feature development.